saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

  - **Enable business process changes.** An example of this is the use of IoT devices to monitor the health of remote machines and trigger service calls for preventive maintenance.
 The ability to remotely monitor machines is also enabling new product-as-a-service business models, where customers no longer need to buy a product but instead pay for its usage.

-## What industries can benefit from IoT?
+## What Industries Can Benefit from IoT?

    Organizations best suited for IoT are those that would benefit from using sensor devices in their business processes.